Fantastic Roadtrips on Your Iceland Campervan Roadtrip

-As Iceland only has one major road that circles the island, it isn’t the place to come if you enjoy long stretches of wide roads with well signposted attractions and convenient stops at regular intervals.
+As Iceland only has one major road that circles the island to explore in your campervan hire Iceland, it isn’t the place to come if you enjoy long stretches of wide roads with well signposted attractions and convenient stops at regular intervals.
 It is, however, great if you get lost easily and can’t work out if you are going north or south, because as long as you keep going you’ll be right back where you started!

 Of course, there is more than one road, the roads leading off the main road aren’t all dirt tracks either, so here are a few places which are great to visit what ever type of vehicle you are driving.

 The route between Reykjavik and Akureyri is just under 340km and passes all kinds of incredible sights, including hot springs, volcanoes and some very pretty farmland.
 Spend your first couple of nights in Reykjavik and see all the sights that the capital has to offer and then head north into the Borgarfjörður Valley.
 In this area you can experience waterfalls, hot springs and historic sites before hitting Highway 1.

 Take the highway to the Snæfellsnes Peninsula, a beautiful area with some unique fishing villages such as Stykkishólmur.
 From here you have an incredible view of Snæfellsjökull a glacier covered volcano, and weather permitting, you can take a trip to the top.